Faculty and Staff

 I believe that if we really hope to improve the educational system, educators must be removed from the isolation of their classrooms and brought together to reflect, brainstorm and collaborate.
 Together as an SCSC staff, we are empowered.
 We are striving to reinvent schooling from the ground up.
 At school every day we hear the voice of each child - even the child who has a difficult time finding his voice.
 When you visit our school you will see children and adults alike involved in purposeful activities and you will hear a diverse group of people interacting and asking questions.
 You will experience an environment where we are learning to do more than react to our environment; we are learning to impact positively the world around us.

 I am inspired by the wisdom and insight of the pioneer in the field of organizational dynamics, Mary Parker Follett, who said, "The aim of every...organization should be not to share power but increase power, to seek the method by which power can be increased in all."
-I am proud to be working together with my colleagues to do just that.
+I am proud to be working together with my professional partner, Jennifer, and all of my colleagues to do just that.
 Our accomplishments rest on the shoulders of our faculty and families, past and present.
 The synergy of collective wisdom and power is changing a small corner of the world.

 Director of Education, CEO

 It has been an exciting professional journey since I began at SCSC in September 2001.
 When I began, my interest in the charter school movement was high and after 13 years, my belief in the need for a variety of voices in public education has only deepened.
 Our collective work has resulted in amazing results and accomplishments.
 To receive the 2013 National Blue Ribbon designation, alongside my educational partner, Wendy Ormsby, will stand as the high point of my career.